 That day felt like a 5,000 pound load lifted off my shoulders!
 I had been so worried and scared that Christian was going to have to endure such a painful and residual surgery for the last 3 or 4 months.
 It felt amazing to have that worry lifted.

 But, that visit created a new problem.
-We went back to the plastic surgeon at Vanderbilt and told him what we had found out, and although he said that he disagreed with the UT Medical Group findings, he didn't push the craniosynotosis surgery any further.
+We went back to our plastic surgeon and told him what we had found out, and although he said that he disagreed with the UT Medical Group findings, and that Christian still needed the skull surgery, he didn't push the craniosynotosis surgery any further.
 This left me with a deep mistrust for that doctor.
-He had always been one of the nicer doctors that we visited at Vandy, and he had done a miracle with Christian in his lip repair surgery, but still, my gut was telling me that I could not let this doctor work on Christian anymore.
+He had always been one of the nicer doctors that we had, and he had done a miracle with Christian in his lip repair surgery, but still, my gut was telling me that I could not let this doctor work on Christian anymore.

 So, now, I have spent the last 6 months researching and setting up consultation appointments with new hospitals, all out of state, to try to find Christian the absolute best care possible, with doctors who will treat him as if he is their own child when he is under anesthesia and the knife.
 Christian is still facing 20, 30, maybe even 40 or 50 surgeries in his lifetime, and I want a doctor who is going to do the VERY BEST job possible with absolutely nothing being done unnecessarily and no mistakes being made.
 Christian can't afford unnecessary surgery or mistakes, and he definitely doesn't deserve it.